symfony/symfony/.github/ISSUE_TEMPLATE/3_Support_question.md

 ---
-name: Support Question
+name: ⛔ Support Question
-about: Questions about using Symfony and its components
+about: See https://symfony.com/support for questions about using Symfony and its components

 ---